-(OCEAN CONSERVATION/SHARKS) Sunday, July 23 kicks off Discovery Channel’s most anticipated summer staple, Shark Week.
+(OCEAN CONSERVATION/SHARKS) This week kicks off Discovery Channel’s most anticipated summer staple, Shark Week.
 Referred to as “the Super Bowl of the sea,” Shark Week is the longest-running cable TV programming event in history and a feeding frenzy in terms of ratings.

 But while Shark Week is good for the Discovery Channel, many are asking: Is it good for sharks?

 “For shark conservation to gain traction, we need a supportive public,” which may be harder to come by “if people are constantly being exposed to images that portray sharks as violent and dangerous,” according to Suzannah Evans, a doctoral student in science communication at the University of North Carolina at Chapel Hill.

 In 2014, three people were killed by sharks worldwide.
 However, as many as 273 million sharks are killed by humans each year from recreational fishing, habitat loss, pollution, bycatching, and perhaps most prominently, shark finning.